 The Chief Building Official (CBO) for the BISB is Don Reed and he maintains office hours at each of these municipal offices.
-The CBO can reached in the Stirling-Rawdon office on Mondays from 9am-11am and on Wednesday from 2pm-4pm by calling 613-395-3380 ext 2225 or stopping in.
+The CBO can reached in the Stirling-Rawdon office on Mondays from 9am-11am and on Friday from 1pm – 3pm by calling 613-395-3380 ext 2225 or stopping in.

 The building inspector for the BISB is Richard Cook.

 When booking an inspection please call 613-395-5166 or 1-866-414-0088.

 Inspections will be completed within 48hrs beginning the next business day.

 - 2019 BISB flyer

 - Septic Permit Application

 Changes to the Building Code Act & Ontario Building Code

 Effective January 1, 2012, the Ontario Building Code made many changes that may affect you.
 Also, personsengaged in the business of providing “design activities”must meet prescribed qualifications.
 Design includes a plan, specification, sketch, drawing or graphic representation respecting the construction of a building.